-Dermatology Glossary in Birmingham, MI
+Dermatology Glossary in Clarkston, MI

 In the medical industry, you can feel like just a number without a doctor who really listens.
 At Clarkston Dermatology, we believe in offering a personalized experience so you can be seen AND heard.
-We encourage our patients in Troy and Birmingham, MI, to familiarize themselves with this dermatology glossary to better understand common forms of skin cancer that we screen for and treat.
+We encourage our patients in Troy and Clarkston, MI, to familiarize themselves with this dermatology glossary to better understand common forms of skin cancer that we screen for and treat.

 What Is Actinic Keratosis (AK)?

 AK, or solar keratosis, is a scaly and rough patch on the skin that’s caused by sun exposure and typically develops on the scalp, neck, arms, or face.
 Once you develop an AK, you are at an increased risk for developing additional keratoses.
 If left untreated, AK can develop into squamous cell carcinoma which can be invasive and spread.

 What Is Basal Cell Carcinoma (BCC)?

 Basal cell carcinoma is a non-melanoma type of skin cancer and it’s the most common form of skin cancer in the U.S. BCC often appears on the face and begins in basal cells, or cells in the skin that create new skin cells to replace old cells.
 BCC may look like a tiny, fleshy bump that may develop a crust and not heal well.

 This is the second-most common form of skin cancer and it starts in the squamous cells of the epidermis.
 It typically appears as a raised growth or a scaly patch, often on the lip, forehead, nose, hand, or other area of the body exposed to the sun.
 While squamous cell carcinoma tends to grow slowly, it can spread.